FILM & VIDEO

 2009 PERSONAL SPACE, 6 MIN DVD / 35 MM EXPERIMENTAL DANCE

-A real-time duet between a dancer and a robot camera, Choreography Lea Anderson, Robot camera designed by Gerald Thompson.
+A real-time duet between a dancer and a robot camera, Choreography Lea Anderson, a Robot camera designed by Gerald Thompson.

-Personal Space performance documentation 2007: https://vimeo.com/532091972
+Personal Space Performance Documentation 2007: https://vimeo.com/532091972

 2008 MORPHING PHYSIOLOGY, 52 MIN DVD DOCUMENTARY

-Morphing Physiology traces the research, development, performance and evaluation of the Quartet Project, a science and art project that premiered at The Great Hall at St Bartholomew’s Hospital, London, February 2007.
-The documentary follows the development of two real-time performance systems and focuses on the project’s aspirations: to visualize sound, to play with the notion of what a dancer’s point of view is and to create tools that are inspiring for choreographers and dancers.
+Morphing Physiology traces the research, development, performance and evaluation of the Quartet Project, a science and art project that premiered at The Great Hall at St Bartholomew’s Hospital, London, in February 2007.
+The documentary follows the development of two real-time performance systems and focuses on the project’s aspirations: to visualize sound, to play with the notion of what a dancer’s point of view is, and to create tools that are inspiring for choreographers and dancers.
 It reveals how the collaborative process and the team shape the outcome of this interdisciplinary project.

 Morphing Physiology: https://vimeo.com/532184723